outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

 	phase2="auth=MSCHAPV2"
 }
 		```
     7. Remove the recommended options from wiki `GROUP=wheel` and `update_config=1` for security reason.
 After configuration below it is a good idea change the permissions to ensure that WiFi passwords can not be viewed in plaintext by anyone using the computer:
         1. _#_ chmod 600 /etc/wpa_supplicant/wpa_supplicant.conf
         2. Replace the `identity` and `password` entries with your own Wifi information.
     7. When `wpa_configuration` is configured as above, `dhcpcd` will automatically connect to the `sMobileNet` through `wpa_supplicant`.
 No need to create so called `/etc/conf.d/net` file as the handbook.
     8. If you have installed `net-misc/netifrc` and created `/etc/ini.d/net.*` and `/etc/conf.d/net` files, refer to [Migration from Gentoo net.* scripts](
 	https://wiki.gentoo.org/wiki/Network_management_using_DHCPCD#Migration_from_Gentoo_net..2A_scripts).
     9. In case the network interface card should be configured with a static IP address, entries can also be manually added to `/etc/dhcpcd.conf`.
+    10. wpa_supplicant 2.4 might cause authentication problem for PEAP Wifi.
+Refer to [Downgrade Package && wpa_supplicant && local overlay](http://fangxiang.tk/2015/05/11/gentoo-downgrade-package/)
-    10. For Gui tool, use `networkmanager` instead of `wicd` since the later one don't support `nl80211` driver.
+    10. If need Gui tool, use `networkmanager` instead of `wicd` since the later one don't support `nl80211` driver.
 Also `networkmanager` depends on `wpa_supplicant` and `dhcpcd or dhcpclient`.
 It is more like a wrapper of `wpa_supplicant`.
 	10. Reference: [Network management using DHCPCD](https://wiki.gentoo.org/wiki/Network_management_using_DHCPCD); [wpa_supplicant](https://wiki.gentoo.org/wiki/Wpa_supplicant); [Handbook:AMD64/Networking/Wireless](https://wiki.gentoo.org/wiki/Handbook:AMD64/Networking/Wireless); [configuration example](http://w1.fi/cgit/hostap/plain/wpa_supplicant/wpa_supplicant.conf); [wpa_supplicant.conf for sMobileNet in HKUST](http://blog.ust.hk/yang/2012/09/21/wpa_supplicant-conf-for-smobilenet-in-hkust/); [wpa_supplicant.conf](http://www.freebsd.org/cgi/man.cgi?wpa_supplicant.conf).
 31. Set root password: _#_ passwd
 33. System logger.